 Ultimately, the biggest slice of the 5G pie will come from organizations that need to connect their remote employees, campuses, communities and IoT networks to better broadband — bringing breakthrough performance to their operations and customers.

 That’s why enterprise 5G is projected to be a multibillion-dollar market in the next five years.
 From smart cities to smart factories, ports to warehouses, education to entertainment to energy systems, 5G is powering the transformation of many industries, with low-latency performance for edge computing and other applications.

 This includes LTE and 5G private networks that enable an enterprise to tailor its own cellular network and services for its specific use cases and geographic areas.
 In many cases, these will be hybrid public/private networks that rely on operator services.

 A wide range of new 5G CPE choices

-By bringing better connectivity, performance and security to a broad range of use cases, Inseego 5G FWA solutions are helping operators penetrate new markets and capitalize on new opportunities, with exactly the performance, reliability and cost profile their customers require.
+By bringing better connectivity, performance and security to a broad range of use cases, Inseego 5G Fixed Wireless Access solutions are helping operators penetrate new markets and capitalize on new opportunities, with exactly the performance, reliability and cost profile their customers require.